Places of Pilgrimage

 God is free, independent; and to know Him, we must work wholeheartedly and with no reservations.
 One who is free does not like any reservations.
 If you work for Him honestly, with an open heart, God helps.... ” Baba in Lord Meher, Vol. 11, Bhau Kalchuri, p.
 4199.

 “Spare no pains to help others.
 Seek no other reward than the gift of Divine Love.
 Yearn for this gift sincerely and intensely, and I promise in the name of My Divine Honesty, that I will give you much more than you yearn for.”
 Baba in “Meher Baba’s Call,” Glimpses of the God-Man, Vol. VI, Bal Natu, p.
 102.

-“Through the untiring activities of spiritual workers humanity shall be initiated into a new life of abiding peace and dynamic harmony, unconquerable faith and unfading bliss, immortal sweetness and incorruptible purity.”
+“Through the untiring activities of spiritual workers humanity shall be initiated into a new life of abiding peace and dynamic harmony, unconquerable faith and unfading bliss, immortal sweetness and incorruptible purity, creative love and infinite understanding.”
 Baba in “The Task for Spiritual Workers,” Discourses, 1987, Meher Baba, p.
-349.
+111.

-Webpage information: to search this or any other webpage in most pc web browsers, press the "Ctrl" and "F" keys together and enter your search word(s).
+Webpage information: Any information on this webpage may be freely included on websites and in newsletters, magazines, and circulars, etc. To search this or any other webpage in most pc web browsers, press the "Ctrl" and "F" keys together and enter your search word(s).
 To increase or decrease the font size of this and any other webpage in most pc web browsers, press and hold the "Ctrl" key, which is in the bottom left of your keyboard, while pressing the "+" or "-" key, or press the "Ctrl" key and spin your mouse wheel.

 Contact information: the webpage designer may be reached at meherbaba (at) hotmail.com.